USMNT build World Cup momentum with bounce-back Senegal win | MLSSoccer.com

-The US men’s national team might or might not win the 2026 FIFA World Cup this summer.
+The US men’s national team may or may not win the 2026 FIFA World Cup this summer.
 Either way, the prospect of hopping on that ride with them looks a lot more fun after Sunday’s barnstorming 3-2 win over African powerhouse Senegal at Charlotte FC’s Bank of America Stadium.

 “Many positive things,” said head coach Mauricio Pochettino after the friendly, the first of the Yanks’ two preparation matches before their World Cup opener vs. Paraguay on June 12. “[Also] things that we need to improve, obvious things that we need to improve.
 But I’m happy to finish the first week training and competing [against] a really good team like Senegal.